 - In the Mapping Type drop-down, select Continous Mapping.
 This will create a default color gradient from blue (negative fold change) to red (positive fold change):

-Cytoscape provides a number of ways to save publication-quality images:
+Cytoscape provides a number of ways to export results and visualizations: